Deborah-Lizardo/spotify-homepage/README.md

 # 🎼 Spotify Landing Page Clone 🎧

-Welcome to the repository for the Spotify Landing Page Clone project!
 This repository contains the code and files for creating a responsive and interactive landing page inspired by Spotify, using HTML, CSS, JavaScript, and JSON data.

 ## 📍 Project Overview

-This project simulates a Spotify landing page, focusing on recreating the layout, functionality, and responsiveness of the homepage.
-It includes a dynamic search feature powered by JSON data, where users can search for artists and view their details.
+It simulates a Spotify landing page, focusing on recreating the layout, functionality, and responsiveness of the homepage, along with a dynamic search feature powered by JSON data, allowing users to search for artists and view their details.

-## 🗂️ Project Structure

-The repository is organized into several folders and files:

-/Spotify
-├── index.html
-├── /assets
-│   ├── /icons
-│   │   ├── icon.png
-│   │   ├── search.png
-│   │   └── other-icons/...
-│   ├── /images
-│   │   └── image1.jpg
-│   └── /logo
-│       └── spotify-logo.png
-├── /css
-│   ├── main.css
-│   ├── /components
-│   │   ├── footer.css
-│   │   └── header-nav.css
-│   ├── /default
-│   │   ├── default.css
-│   │   └── reset.css
-│   └── /responsive
-│       └── media-queries.css
-├── /src
-│   ├── /js
-│   │   └── script.js
-│   └── /data
-│       ├── package.json
-│       └── spotify.json

 ## ⚙️ Technologies Used